top of page

 Sally Burt Jones Sustainability Consultant BCorp Consultant-94.jpg

-Our founder Sal, donates a minimum of 5% of her time to volunteering for SOS Whitstable, a not-for-profit that she co-founded in 2021 to fight for cleaner seas.
-So far the group has launched petitions totalling over 500,000 signatures (one of which impacted the 2021 Environment Bill), led three successful protests with over 2000 people in attendance and is regularly asked to comment on sewage pollution in the local, national and occasionally international media.
-In 2023, Sal was proud to take part in ‘Our Troubled Rivers’ on BBC 2 with Paul Whitehouse, and appeared on Good Morning Britain in a report led by Feargal Sharkey.
+11 TwentyTwo Ltd has made a formal commitment to donate a minimum of 5% of company time to offer pro-bono services to SOS Whitstable, a not-for-profit that our founder Sal co-founded in 2021, with a mission is to end sewage pollution.
+So far the group has launched petitions totalling over 500,000 signatures (one of which impacted the 2021 UK Environment Bill), led three successful protests with over 2000 people in attendance and is regularly asked to comment on water quality in the local, national and international media.
+In 2023, Sal was proud to take part in ‘Our Troubled Rivers’ on BBC 2 with comedian Paul Whitehouse, and appeared on Good Morning Britain in a report led by musician Feargal Sharkey.
 She has also commented on news features for Sky News, BBC Radio, BBC News, ITV News and Channel 4 and been interviewed about campaigning for both the Guardian and Observer.

 Picture1.jpg